 An individual patient’s unique directional instability requires a unique pattern of weights to be placed on the torso, so the BalanceWear® Assessment Vest was developed to enable clinicians to customize a BalanceWear® orthotic for each patient depending on their specific postural control and stability requirements.

-After years of research and development, Motion Therapeutics, Inc. was formed to address patients’ mobility and stability problems by training licensed physical or occupational therapists in the use of our BBTW method for evaluating their patient’s needs and to custom-fit each patient’s BalanceWear® orthotic.
+Following extensive clinical research, Motion Therapeutics, Inc. was formed to address patients’ mobility and stability problems by training licensed physical or occupational therapists in the use of our BBTW method for evaluating their patient’s needs and to custom-fit each patient’s BalanceWear® orthotic.

 What is Balance-Based Torso-Weighting?